AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 ------------------------------------------------

 The performance results below are from tests conducted with the topology of Test VMs > Spoke > Transit > Spoke > Test VMs in the same region with active-mesh deployment.

-Note test VMs' route tables are load balanced to point to either primary Spoke Gateways or HA Spoke Gateways to take advantage of the active-mesh deployment.
+Test VMs' route tables are load balanced to point to either primary Spoke Gateways or HA Spoke Gateways to take advantage of the active-mesh deployment.

-The test topology is shown as below.
+The test topology is shown below.

 |azure_test_topology|